James Holland specialises in defending allegations of White Collar Crime, including all aspects of Business Crime & Fraud.

-- R v AM (2012) Led junior in attempted murder (shooting with a sawn-off shotgun) and possession of a firearm with intent to endanger life.
+- R v AM (2012) – Instructed as led junior in an attempted murder (shooting with a sawn-off shotgun) and possession of a firearm with intent to endanger life.

-- R v MS (2009) Defended attempted murder (stab to the throat) and threats to kill.
+- R v MS (2009) – Instructed to defend an attempted murder (stab to the throat) and threats to kill.

 James has experience of defending cases where allegations concern serious organised crime, often spanning multiple jurisdictions.
 He also frequently defends in multi-defendant cases where tactical judgement is of vital importance.

-- R v NA (2017 and ongoing) Defending reverse people smuggling by an organised criminal network, involving an undercover operation by The Sun.
+- R v NA (2018) – Instructed to defend an allegation of reverse people smuggling by an organised criminal network, involving an undercover operation by The Sun newspaper.

-- R v HT (2013) Led junior in allegation of being concerned in the production of drugs by a director of a hydroponics business.
+- R v HT (2013) – Instructed as led junior in an allegation of being concerned in the production of drugs, by a director of a hydroponics business.
 The case involved an international crime syndicate producing cannabis on the largest scale ever uncovered in the UK and said to be the largest drugs conspiracy uncovered in Europe.
-Confiscation proceedings in relation to approximately £150m: confiscation order for client approximately £20k.
+Confiscation proceedings in relation to approximately £150m.
+This resulted in a confiscation order for the client of approximately £20k.

-- R v MA (2010) Led junior for a solicitor charged with conspiracy to facilitate a breach of UK immigration laws involving organised criminal gangs from Eastern Europe and alleged to have been the largest such conspiracy ever prosecuted in the UK.
+- R v MA (2010) – Instructed as led junior to defend a solicitor charged with conspiracy to facilitate a breach of UK immigration laws involving organised criminal gangs from Eastern Europe and alleged to have been the largest such conspiracy ever prosecuted in the UK.